Code-Institute-Submissions/weather-app/README.md

 ### User Goals:
 * The website is easy to use and is User Friendly
 * Information on website is readable and easy to understand
-* Added pictures are clear and
+* Added pictures are clear and works well ij choisen app theme
-* Capability to send message via contact form
+* Search box answers well to user's requests
+* Weather description icon response as predicted
 * Interact with the website on Desktop, Tablet and Mobile

 ### User Stories: